Hora fugit - Un peu de Paris

 We are now crossing pont de la Tournelle to get in Ile Saint-Louis.
 It is always a pleasure strolling here, such an elegant place.

-des Deux-Ponts (Two Bridges Street), which connects the two bridges: pont de la Tournelle and pont Marie.
+Then, we take rue des Deux-Ponts (Two Bridges Street), which connects the two bridges: pont de la Tournelle and pont Marie.

 The area between quais d'Anjou and de Bourbon is always a little bit chilly.